mvysny/solar-controller-client/README.md

 4. Copy the binary to your Raspberry PI.

-Kotlin/Native at the moment doesn't support building on arm64: you'll get "unknown host target: linux aarch64" error if you try.
+Kotlin/Native at the moment doesn't support building on arm64: you'll get "Could not find :kotlin-native-prebuilt-linux-aarch64:1.7.10" error if you try.
 See the [getting 'unknown host target: linux aarch64'](https://discuss.kotlinlang.org/t/kotlin-native-getting-unknown-host-target-linux-aarch64-on-raspberry-pi-3b-ubuntu-21-04-aarch64/22874) forum and also [KT-42445](https://youtrack.jetbrains.com/issue/KT-42445) for more details.